Les Amants du Pont-Neuf: Release

 The film premiered at the 1991 Cannes Film Festival before arriving in French theatres on 16 October 1991.
 The film had 867,197 admissions in France, where it was the 34th highest earning film of 1991.
 260,000 of the tickets sold were in Paris alone.

+In 2025, the film received a 4K restoration, supervised by StudioCanal.
+Janus Films released the restored film in American cinemas.

 Reception

 Domestic

 The film divided critical opinion in France.
 In the popular press, while L'Express responded dismissively ("One hundred and sixty-million francs, and for what?
 One bridge, three tramps and a cat"), Le Monde was enthusiastic ("a film whose form, more than its content, oozes an emotion as pure and immediate as the unforgettable pre-war melodramas"), as was Le Point ("magical, mad, uncompromising, like its creator... [an] artistic miracle").
 Le Figaro praised Binoche and Lavant's performances but not the film itself.
 Among film journals, Marc Esposito in Studio made wounding comments about the film and Carax personally, as did La Revue du Cinéma, but the reaction among what Stuart Klawans calls "auteurist critics" was warmer: Positif was favourable, and Cahiers du Cinéma not only ran a rave review but devoted a special issue to the movie.
 A factor in the critical hostility was the amount of money reported to have been spent: media sources repeatedly called it the most expensive film in French history, (Note: Multiple sources make this statement.
 In France there was a political element to this, as some of the budget had been public money, and a heated debate arose in the French media about the conduct of Minister of Culture Jack Lang and the way that homegrown movies were funded.
 During filming, a member of the public holding a knife approached a crew member, thinking he was Carax.
 Hostility had existed from an early stage: Wendy Everett calls the granting of the original 32-million budget "a controversial move that attracted widespread criticism and more than a little jealousy".) though Klawans points out that Van Gogh (also released in 1991) had a budget roughly equivalent to the 160 million francs mentioned in the media.
 (Note: Within a few years, Germinal and The Horseman on the Roof would equal if not exceed its budget.)